Manual focus lenses.

 Because I think most people buy vintage lenses for pleasure, not work.

 I like the feeling I got when driving the Mini, and it’s the same when using a vintage lens.

 It doesn’t end when you finish shooting though.

 That feeling a vintage lens gives you continues into your pictures.
 There’s a softness that modern lenses have done all they can do to eradicate.

 State of the art lenses are great at what they do, capturing images with unreal sharpness, but we sometimes want a more classic look.

-You can turn down the sharpness, you can soften edges, add blurs in Photoshop, but you’re fighting against what the modern lens maker was aiming to achieve.
+You can turn down the sharpness, you can soften edges, add filters in Lightroom, but you’re fighting against what the modern lens maker was aiming to achieve.

 Using vintage lenses means an inherently vintage look to your photographs.